FSA-2104-CAPSTONE-11/FormFit/README.md

 ## Start

+Sync and seed your database by running `npm run seed`.
 Running `npm run start:dev` will make great things happen!

 - start:dev will both start your server and build your client side files using webpack
 - start:dev:logger is the same as start:dev, but you will see your SQL queries (can be helpful for debugging)
-- start:dev:seed will start your server and also seed your database
+- start:dev:seed will start your server and also seed your database (this is useful when you are making schema changes and you don't want to run your seed script separately)

 ### Heroku